TamoSoft: Network Analysis Tools & Security Software

 Packet Intervals – temporal allocation of RTP packets in a stream.

-The RTP Streams list contains all captured RTP streams, both belonging to SIP or H.232 signaling sessions, and the ones for which signaling sessions were not identified (so called 'orphan' streams, i.e. the ones that don't belong to any parent session).
-Please refer to the Settings
+The RTP Streams list contains all captured RTP streams, both belonging to SIP or H.232 signaling sessions, and the ones for which signaling sessions were not identified (so called 'orphan' streams, i.e. the ones that do not belong to any parent session).
+Please refer to the Settings chapter for more detailed information on how to exclude RTP streams that don't have corresponding signaling sessions.

 See also: